TartuNLP/translation-api/README.md

 # Machine Translation API

-A Rest API based on FastAPI for using TartuNLP's public NMT engines.
+An API based on FastAPI for using TartuNLP's public NMT engines.
 The API is designed to be used together with our [translation workers](https://github.com/TartuNLP/translation-worker).

 The project is developed by the [NLP research group](https://tartunlp.ai) at the [Universty of Tartu](https://ut.ee).